Lima Memorial Health System Logo

 • Sweaty areas, such as the groin or armpit

 Pustules may be a sign of an infection.
-In some cases, they are non-infectious and associated with inflammation in the skin or medicines.
+In some cases, they are non-infectious and associated with inflammation in the skin or taking certain medicines.
 They should be checked by a health care provider and may need to be tested (cultured) for bacteria or fungus.

 References